red/web-red/content/en/_index.md

       provide cross-chain smart contracts, just as Red is cross-platform for native apps.
-We hope to build a new economic model to better support open source project communities, which may be used later by other open source teams.<br><br>
+We hope to build a new economic model to better support open source project communities, which may be used later by other open source teams.<br>

-      Red's domain-specific languages and ease of use make it a revolutionary new tool for the decentralized web!
+      Red's domain-specific languages and ease of use make it a revolutionary new tool for the decentralized web.
 Less vulnerable to exploit than Solidity, it eliminates many attack vectors.
 Want the limitations off?
       C3 can still provide increased safety, close to that provided by templates, but with greater flexibility.
+Stay tuned!

     image: "/images/mars_scape.jpg"
     image_position: "left"
   - template: "action-feature"
-    heading: "The Red Foundation is Making It Easier to Build Amazing Products."
+    heading: "Red Foundation Support"
     content: |-
       Funding Open Source work is hard, but Red has a non-profit foundation behind it to help.
-Contributors are compensated for their efforts today, and we hope to do more in the future.
+Contributors are compensated for their efforts today, and we'll do more in the future.
 Bounties, not just for bugs, but documentation, testing, and even community support.
 Much of this will be facilitated through tokenomics on the blockchain.
 It's a brave new world.